turingschool/backend-curriculum-site/module1/lessons/peer_to_peer_project_review.md

 * Pick a piece of functionalty that was challenging for you, but you overcame.
   * Explain, in detail, how this functionalty works in your project.
-  * What strategies did you use in succedding with this functionality?
+  * What strategies did you use in succeeding with this functionality?

 ## Wrap Up
 * What is (at least) one thing you've recognized you've done well?